Hyurl/cool-node/update-log.md

 (2017-10-11 1:41 UTC+0800)

-1. When return `null` in a HttpController, send response with no body.
+1. When return `null` or `undefined` in a HttpController, send response with no body.
 2. More flexible when dealing with XML.

 ## 1.2.0 [Important]